How to Help Someone Struggling with PTSD

 Nature may not be a cure, but we know it can be helpful.
 Your loved one needs all the help they can get, and that’s what this distraction is going to provide: a bit of help.
 The symptoms associated with PTSD can feel overwhelming at times, so anything you can do will be helpful.

-Allow the PTSD Sufferer to Take the Lead
+Allow Your Loved One to Take the Lead

 It’s important to get your loved one to choose an activity that’s fulfilling, but you need to make suggestions, not demands.
 Be as gentle with your suggestions as you can be.